dealias/fftwpp/README.md

 `timing.py` is a script which performs timing tests for MPI-based convolutions.

+#### fftw MPI benchmarks

-The directory mpi/explicit is used for comparing our adaptive distributed transpose against FFTW's parallel MPI transpose.
+The directory mpi/fftw is used for comparing our adaptive distributed transpose against FFTW's parallel MPI transpose.

 ### Test Programs